An important cause of unexplained Infertility, unexplained IVF failure and Recurrent Pregnancy Loss (RPL).

 - What About Baby Aspirin?

 In my opinion, aspirin therapy has little (if any) benefit when it comes to IID and in fact might even reduce the chance of success because it thins the blood and increases the potential to bleed, thereby complicating an egg retrieval procedure or causing intrauterine bleeding at the time of embryo transfer.
 I do not prescribe it during IVF cycles.

 I do not advocate the use of TH-1 cytokine blockers such as Enbrel and Humira.
 I believe this to be relatively ineffective in the IVF setting.

 - Leukocyte Immunization Therapy (LIT)

-The subcutaneous injection of the male partner’s lymphocytes to the mother is thought to enhance the ability for the mother’s decidua (uterus) to recognize the DQ alpha matching embryo as “self” or “friend” and thereby avert its rejection.
-LIT has been shown to up-regulate Treg cells and thus down-regulate NK cell activation and thereby improve decidual TH-1: TH-2 balance.
-Thus, there could be a therapeutic benefit from such therapy.
+This treatment is illegal in the U.SA.
+Some couples travel to Mexico or elsewhere abroad to get LIT.
+There is evidence to show that LIT enhances the ability for the mother’s decidua (uterus) to recognize the DQ alpha matching embryo as “self” or “friend” and thereby avert its rejection.
 However, the same benefit can be achieved through the use of IL plus corticosteroids.
-Besides, IL is much less expensive, and the use of LIT is prohibited by law in the U.S.A.